cloudcamphq/cloudcamp/website/content/docs/tutorial.md

 # The source repository

-To learn the basics of cloudcamp, we will deploy a simple web application.
+To learn the basics of CloudCamp, we will deploy a simple web application.
 Fork the <a href="https://github.com/cloudcamphq/tutorial" target="_blank">tutorial repository on GitHub</a>, then clone it: